ibm-cloud-docs/ContinuousDelivery/pipeline_build_deploy.md

 {{site.data.keyword.contdelivery_full}} includes Delivery Pipeline, which you can use to implement a repeatable continuous integration and continuous delivery process.
 {:shortdesc}

-Complete the following tasks to create and configure a pipeline.
+Complete the following tasks to configure a pipeline.

 ## Adding a stage
 {: #deliverypipeline_add_stage}